-If you own a cat, you’ve likely noticed that despite all of the fur most of them have, they easily get cold.
-You can often find them hiding under a blanket, sitting by a heater, or snuggling up with you to stay warm.
-If you would like to make your cat more comfortable without creating high heating bills, you’ve come to the right place.
+If you own a cat, you might be wondering if they easily get cold.
+You may have observed them hiding under a blanket, sitting by a heater, or snuggling up with you to stay warm.
+If you would like to know what temperatures cats can tolerate, and how you can make your cat more comfortable without creating high heating bills, you’ve come to the right place.
 We’ve racked our brains, asked all of our cat-owning friends, and conducted our own research for as many creative ways to keep your cat warm as we could find, and we are going to list them for you here.

 The first method is our favorite, and it’s also the most challenging.
 Snuggling with our cats is something most of us only dream of as most are aloof and prefer to love you from a distance.
 However, the cold winter months are the perfect time to change your pet’s mind.
 We recommend getting a soft plush fabric or faux fur blanket that you can drape over your legs or place next to you to convince your cat to get a little closer.
 It can take your cat a few days to catch on, but if you don’t push too hard or make a big fuss, there is a good chance your cat will be making use of the blanket in a few days.